Building blocks of Power BI

 A dashboard must fit on a single page, often called a canvas (the canvas is the blank backdrop in Power BI Desktop or the service, where you put visualizations).
 Think of it like the canvas that an artist or painter uses—a workspace where you create, combine, and rework interesting and compelling visuals.
 You can share dashboards with other users or groups, who can then interact with your dashboards when they're in the Power BI service or on their mobile device.

 In Power BI, a tile is a single visualization on a report or a dashboard.
 It's the rectangular box that holds an individual visual.
-In the following image, you see one tile (highlighted by a bright box), which is also surrounded by other tiles.
+In the following image, you see one tile, which is also surrounded by other tiles.

 When you're creating a report or a dashboard in Power BI, you can move or arrange tiles however you want.
 You can make them bigger, change their height or width, and snuggle them up to other tiles.